chi6rag/how-credit-card-processing-works/ebook/README.md

 # Feedback

 Please send feedback to **hello@BigBinary.com**.
+We are on twitter at [@BigBinary](http://twitter.com/bigbibnary).

+# Open source

-The source code for this ebook is available on github.
+The source code for this ebook is available on github at [bigbinary/how-credit-card-processing-works](https://github.com/bigbinary/how-credit-card-processing-works).

+# BigBinary team

 This ebook has been created, edited and publisehd by [BigBinary](http://bigbinary.com) team members.